SanderMertens/flecs/docs/FlecsScript.md

 - A value assigned to an unresolved component, or to a component without reflection data, is parsed and discarded, including nested `{}` and `[]` blocks.
 - An unknown member in the value of a known component is parsed and discarded.
 The members that are known are still assigned.
 - An expression that uses an unresolved function, method, identifier or variable is discarded.
 When the expression belongs to a statement (such as the collection of a `for` statement) the statement is skipped, which means a `for` over an unresolvable collection iterates zero times.
+- A `prop`, `mut` or `const` declaration with an unresolved type is discarded, with or without a default value.
+The variable is not declared, which means later uses of it inside the template are treated as unresolved identifiers and are skipped like any other unresolved expression.
+A template `prop` that is dropped is not a member of the template, so assigning it when the template is instantiated is skipped as an unknown member.
 - References that are structural still cause an error.
 This includes `IsA` (inheritance) references, so `my_entity : MyPrefab {}` still fails when `MyPrefab` cannot be resolved.

 Every name that is skipped is reported once per script with `ecs_warn`, no matter how many times it occurs in the script.